aptoma/aloha-plugins/README.md

 				'aptoma/htmlsource'
 			]
 		}
 	};

 ## Notes

-The ```align-dev``` plugin is a copy of the original one in Aloha but includes a fix to apply the alignment to a block level element if possible.
+Some of the plugins currently depends on [our fork](https://github.com/aptoma/Aloha-Editor) of the Aloha editor which contains some fixes not in the orignal repo (yet).

 ## Configuration